ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/themes/index.md

 ## Applying a Theme to an App

 To use a theme, add the theme class name to the `div` element that contains your grid.
-The following is an example of using the Alpine theme:
+The following is an example of using the Quartz theme:

 ```html
 <div id="myGrid" class="ag-theme-quartz"></div>